 We intend that grants of long-term incentive awards will be designed to increase our named executive officers' stock ownership in our Company, to directly align employee compensation with the interests of our stockholders and to encourage actions that maximize long-term stockholder value.
-We expect that future grants of our long-term incentive awards will generally vest over several years, thereby providing an incentive for the grantee to remain with American Assets Trust, Inc. Dividends will be paid on the entirety of the grant from the date of the grant.
+We expect that future grants of our long-term incentive awards will generally vest over several years, thereby providing an incentive for the grantee to remain with American Assets Trust, Inc. Dividends will be paid on the entirety of the grant from the date of the grant to comply with tax rules governing real estate investment trusts.
 We do not coordinate the timing of equity award grants with the release of material non-public information nor do we time the release of material non-public information for purposes of affecting the value of executive compensation.
+Additionally, we currently do not have outstanding time-based equity awards with any of our employees (except for our non-employee directors).

-2015 Long-Term Equity Incentive Awards.
-In December 2015, the Compensation Committee awarded each of our named executive officers an award of performance-based restricted shares of our common stock.
+2016 Long-Term Equity Incentive Awards.
+In December 2016, the Compensation Committee awarded each of our named executive officers an award of performance-based restricted shares of our common stock.
 The Compensation Committee intends to make annual awards of performance-based restricted shares to our named executive officers in December of each year.
-The purpose of the long-term incentive award program continues to be alignment of the interests of executives with the interests of the Company's stockholders, retention of executives and promotion of actions that result in long-term stockholder value creation.
+The purpose of the long-term incentive award program continues to be alignment of the interests of executives with the interests of our stockholders, retention of executives and promotion of actions that result in long-term stockholder value creation.

-• 2015 Performance-Based Awards.
+• 2016 Performance-Based Awards.
 Under the long-term incentive award program implemented in 2014, Messrs.
 Rady, Barton, Wyll and Gammieri will be granted performance-based restricted stock awards on an annual basis, subject to the discretion and approval of the Compensation Committee.
-Pursuant to the restated employment agreements, it is the intention of the Company that Messrs.
-Rady, Barton and Wyll will receive an annual award of performance-based restricted stock that will, together with base salary and target bonus opportunities, provide the executive with target total annual compensation at no less than the median of similarly-situated executive officers among the Company's then current compensation peer group in the reasonable discretion of the Compensation Committee.
+Pursuant to the restated employment agreements, it is our intention that Messrs.
+Rady, Barton and Wyll will receive an annual award of performance-based restricted stock that will, together with base salary and target bonus opportunities, provide the executive with target total annual compensation competitive with the median of similarly-situated executive officers among our then current compensation peer group in the reasonable discretion of the Compensation Committee.
 Each such annual restricted stock award will have an aggregate value at "target" performance levels and at "maximum" performance levels on the date of grant as follows (which amounts may be increased or decreased each year by the Compensation Committee based on its consideration of comparable compensation peer group data):